 From 1786 onward, Tenerife ships was allowed to load 25% cargo in foreign goods but, this concession wasn't good enough for the economy.

-1797, July 25, fort San Andres and the Black Fort played a role in the defeat of Admiral Horatio Nelson.
+1797, July 25, The people of Santa Cruz besides the black as well as the San Andres forts played an important role in the defeat of Admiral Horatio Nelson.

 In 1799, Alexander von Humboldt the famous biologist left the world a drawing of the most legendary dragon tree of Tenerife the Dracaena Draco of La Orotava.
 It perished 100 years later.
 History of Tenerife by word of mouth affirmed that this Draco had stood the test of times for 6000 years.